 The TPM provides three trusted capabilities (Roots of Trust): the measurement capabilities, the reporting capabilities and the storage capabilities.
 The trusted measurement capabilities are called the "Root of Trust for Measurement" (RTM).
 The trusted reporting capabilities are called the "Root of Trust for Reporting" (RTR).
 The trusted storage capabilities are called the "Root of Trust for Storage" (RTS).
 The RTM makes reliable measurements about the platform and puts the measurement results into the RTR.
 The RTR prevents unauthorized changes to the measurement results, and reliably reports those measurement results.
-The RTS provides methods to minimize the amount of trusted storage that is required.
-The "Root of Trust for Measurement" and the "Root of Trust for Reporting" cooperate to permit an entity to believe measurements that describe the current computing environment in the platform.
+The RTS provides methods to minimize the amount of trust for Reporting" cooperate to permit an entity to believe measurements that describe the current computing environment in the platform.
 An entity can assess those measurement results and compare them with values that are to be expected if the platform is operating as expected.
 If there is sufficient match between the measurement results and the expected values, the entity can trust computations within the platform to execute as expected.